-Well, if you book a hotel stay through Virtuoso, you get a slew of benefits like daily breakfast, complimentary room upgrades, free internet, a property amenity, and more.
+If you book a hotel stay through Virtuoso, you get a slew of benefits such as daily breakfast, complimentary room upgrades, free internet, and a property amenity.

-On the other hand, American Express offers its Fine Hotels & Resorts that is a group of luxury hotels whose guests enjoy benefits just by booking through Amex.
+On the other hand, American Express offers its Fine Hotels & Resorts which is a group of luxury hotels that offer benefits to guests who book through Amex.

 These benefits include a room upgrade upon arrival (subject to availability), daily breakfast for 2 people, guaranteed 4 p.m. late checkout, noon check-in (subject to availability), complimentary Wi-Fi, and a unique property amenity valued at $100.

 With Fine Hotels & Resorts, you’d enjoy a guaranteed late checkout, as opposed to Virtuoso’s late checkout, which is subject to availability.

 You’ll definitely want to keep that in mind when you’re choosing which provider to use!